-Applications are received and assessed by Kaitakawaenga against set criteria.
-Kaitakawaenga may meet with landowners and visit the land block to be protected.
-Kaitakawaenga may also arrange for an ecological or cultural assessment to be carried out – this is at no cost to the applicant.
+Once we are satisfied that landowners have legal capacity, a Kaitakawaenga will meet with the applicant and visit the land block proposed for protection.
+Kaitakawaenga may also arrange for an indigenous biodiversity or cultural assessment to be carried out – this is at no cost to the applicant.

 Assistance with applications

 If you have any questions about the Fund or require assistance with completing your application form, contact your district Kaitakawaenga:

 Phone: +64 9 438 3667

 Phone: +64 7 307 2775